madebykind/madebykind-v3/content/work/sheffield-hallam-university.md

 # Meta
 date: 2023-06-28T13:59:11.952Z
 weight: 5
-title: Digital partnership and design system delivery for Sheffield Hallam University
+title: Digital partnership and design system for university, SHU
 description: User-centred design system for one of the UK’s largest and most diverse universities
 sector: for-people